 At this time the Non-Federal Sponsor is pursuing permits to construct numerous levee sections associated with the Morganza to the Gulf system within the Action Area.
-TUSACE is unaware of any future state, tribal, or private non-Federal unrelated to the proposed action that are reasonably certain to occur in the Action Area.
+In addition, USACE plans to construct the remainder of the 98-mile Morganza to the Gulf levee system and associated structures in the foreseeable future.
+Impacts from the eventual construction of the system would be an additive impact to other similar projects constructed in the past, present and into the future.